Baptismal regeneration: Lutheranism

 Martin Luther elaborated the regeneration and the saving power in Baptism:

 Lutheranism affirms baptismal regeneration, believing that baptism is a means of grace, instead of human works, through which God creates and strengthens faith.

 Lutherans believe that the Bible shows how Christians are connected through baptism with Christ and the new life Christ's work gives us.
 The Bible's author uses the picture of cleansing to show how baptism applies Jesus Christ's saving work to receivers.
 Lutherans believe that the Bible depicts the connection between faith, baptism and being clothed with Christ.
 The result of the connection is that Christians are children of God with all the rights, privileges and blessings that go with that status.
 Lutherans state that in his letter to Titus, Paul introduces the work of the Holy Spirit, again linking baptism, new life, and the blessings Jesus has won.
 Lutheran scholars concluded that in the Scripture:

 The Lutheran Small Catechism states that baptism "works forgiveness of sins, delivers from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare."
 Luther, in his Large Catechism (XIII), also wrote the following: "Moreover, that it is most solemnly and strictly commanded that we must be baptized or we cannot be saved".
 According to a Lutheran writer, "[i]t is in the context of writing against people who believed that 'Baptism is an external thing, and that external things are no benefit'...Luther's point was that since the Lord instituted baptism (Matthew 28:19) and spoke of its importance (Mark 16:16), then we are to do as he says and baptize, knowing that the Holy Spirit works through baptism to change people's hearts.
 So, baptism is necessary in the sense that the Lord commands us to administer baptism: it is not for us to decide whether or not we are going to do what the Lord says."
-20th-century Lutheran theologian Edmund Schlink, citing Titus 3:5, comments: "In this act of salvation all human activity is expressly excluded.
+Twentieth-century Lutheran theologian Edmund Schlink, citing Titus 3:5, comments: "In this act of salvation all human activity is expressly excluded.
 It is done entirely by God's deed, by the one act of the washing and the activity of the Spirit through which regeneration and renewal take place."
 The Lutheran Churches teach that "we are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost.
 But she also teaches that whoever is baptized must, through daily contrition and repentance, drown The Old Adam so that daily a new man come forth and arise who walks before God in righteousness and purity forever.
 She teaches that whoever lives in sins after his baptism has again lost the grace of baptism."

 Article 251 of Luther's Small Catechism and other Lutheran teachings, however, also recognize that baptism is not absolutely necessary: Lutherans agree that one can be saved without baptism, and a baptized Christian can lose salvation if he later falls from faith.